xc-jp/blog-posts/PureScript-React.md

 to find good “parts,” to find boundaries out of which a section of the program can be cleanly pried and replaced, [ship-of-Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus)-style.

-For re-writing from TypeScript React to PureScript React Basic Hooks, the situation is very lucky, because we have very natural clean boundaries for
+For rewriting from TypeScript React to PureScript React Basic Hooks, the situation is very lucky, because we have very natural clean boundaries for
 replacement: the React components.